 Hypersensitivity is a common feature of many chronic pain disorders, including fibromyalgia and irritable bowel syndrome.
-Fibromyalgia is a common and complex chronic pain disorder characterized by chronic widespread muscle pain, stiffness and tenderness of muscles, tendons and joints without detectable inflammation.
+Fibromyalgia is a common and complex type of chronic pain characterized by chronic widespread muscle pain, stiffness and tenderness of muscles, tendons and joints without detectable inflammation.
 It also is often associated with fatigue, sleep disorders, anxiety, depression and disturbances in bowel function.
 Fibromyalgia affects an estimated 10 million people in the United States, predominately women over the age of 30.
 Irritable bowel syndrome is one of the most common ailments of the intestines and affects an estimated 15 percent of the U.S. population.
+Common symptoms of irritable bowel syndrome include abdominal pain or discomfort often reported as cramping, bloating, gas, diarrhea and/or constipation.

 There are a variety of drugs used to treat patients with chronic pain, including anticonvulsants, selective serotonin and norepinephrine reuptake inhibitors, or SNRIs, tricyclic antidepressants, opioid painkillers, and non-steroidal anti-inflammatory agents.
 Currently, the leading drugs include Lyrica, an anticonvulsant approved for postherpetic neuralgia, diabetic neuropathic pain and fibromyalgia, and Cymbalta, an SNRI indicated for treatment of diabetic peripheral neuropathic pain, fibromyalgia, and major depressive disorder.
-Lyrica and Cymbalta had worldwide sales of \$3.7 billion and \$4.2 billion, respectively, in 2011.
+Lyrica and Cymbalta had worldwide sales of \$4.2 billion and \$5.0 billion, respectively, in 2012.
 Lyrica is the successor to Neurontin, which was the first product to be approved by the FDA for the treatment of neuropathic pain and is now generic.

 Only a portion of patients with chronic pain get meaningful relief from anticonvulsants and antidepressants.
 Side effects of anticonvulsants may include dizziness, somnolence, dry mouth, blurred vision, weight gain, and concentration or attention difficulties.
 Side effects of SNRIs may include nausea, vomiting, dizziness, sleep disturbances, constipation, dry mouth, anxiety, abnormal vision, headache and sexual dysfunction.
 Tricyclic antidepressants have long been used to treat depression and these agents may have pain-relieving effects in some patients.
-Common side effects of these agents include dry mouth, blurred vision, constipation, difficulty with urination, impaired thinking and tiredness.
+Common side effects of these agents include dry mouth, blurred vision, and constipation, difficulty with urination, impaired thinking and tiredness.

 Drugs such as opioid painkillers and non-steroidal anti-inflammatory agents that are effective in treating inflammatory and acute pain usually are not effective in treating chronic pain.
-Opioid painkillers also have significant adverse side effects that limit their usefulness, and prolonged use of these drugs can lead to the need for increasing dosage and potentially to addiction.
+Opioid painkillers also have significant side effects that limit their usefulness, and prolonged use of these drugs can lead to the need for increasing dosage and potentially to addiction.